vectorgrp/XCPlite/docs/TECHNICAL.md

 - Configuration for begin/end atomic calibration user defined XCP command is not default.
 Must be set once in a new CANape project to 0x01F1 and 0x02F1
 - EPK segment is defined with 2 readonly pages, because of CANape irritations with mixed mode calibration segment.
 CANape would not care for a single page EPK segment, reads active page always from segment 0 and uses only SET_CAL_PAGE ALL mode

 ### Other Issues

 - CANape ignores address extension of `loop_histogram` in ccp_demo, when saving calibration values to a parameter file. `loop_histogram` is a CHARACTERISTIC array, but it is in a measurement group

+### TODO list

+- Provide a way to deactivate XCP without code changes when accessing calibration segments

 ## 5 · Appendix